-- Restricted donations the donor has specified that the donation must be used for a particular objective.
-1. - income stream for the general benefit of the University. - of tangible fixed assets, and the University has the power to use the capital. - Restricted permanent endowments the donor has specified that the fund is to be permanently invested to generate an 4 income stream to be applied to a particular objective.
+- 1. Restricted donations the donor has specified that the donation must be used for a particular objective. - 2.
+Unrestricted permanent endowments the donor has specified that the fund is to be permanently invested to generate an income stream for the general benefit of the University. - 3.
+Restricted expendable endowments the donor has specified a particular objective other than the purchase or construction of tangible fixed assets, and the University has the power to use the capital. - 4.
+Restricted permanent endowments the donor has specified that the fund is to be permanently invested to generate an income stream to be applied to a particular objective.